PlexDevelopment/Website/docs/customization/config.md

       bedrock: 1
 ```
 Note that in the `parameters` section, this is how the world should actually be generated.
 The order is from top to bottom.
 In the example above, a world will generate with one grass layer, 32 layers of dirt, 16 layers of stone, and one layer of bedrock.

+For a list of Ranks and Titles, you can refer to the Javadocs: [Ranks](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Rank.html), [Title](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Title.html).

 ## Debugging
 **Options:** `true` / `false`